The Nest

 So, can you be a part-time real estate agent?

-In summary, becoming a part-time real estate agent can be a profitable venture but comes with challenges.
+In summary, becoming a part-time real estate agent can be profitable but comes with challenges.
+A part-time real estate career remains challenging.

 Planning, learning, and improving your skills are essential to succeed, leveraging your existing networks, and providing exceptional client service.
-For those who develop a passion for the field, there may be an opportunity to transition into a full-time role, making real estate their primary career instead of just a supplementary income source.
+If you develop a passion for this field, you might be able to move into a full-time job.
+This could make real estate your primary career instead of just a way to earn extra money.

 Written By: Georges Benoliel